We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 How do you descale an espresso machine?

-Again, check the manufacturer directives for details on descaling your particular machine, but this is a good habit to get into on a monthly basis—especially if you use your machine daily or if you live somewhere with hard water.
+Again, check the manufacturer directives for details on descaling your particular model, but this is a good habit to get into on a monthly basis—especially if you use your machine daily or if you live somewhere with hard water.

 Is an espresso machine worth it?

 Whether an espresso machine is worth the purchase or not is always going to be a personal decision.
 Consider your budget, counter space, and likelihood of frequent use.
 If you’re happy with filter coffee and only reach for an espresso beverage as an occasional treat, you’re probably fine to skip the at-home espresso machine.
-But if you’re dropping $6 on lattes each day from your favorite coffee shop?
+But if you’re dropping $6 on lattes every day from your favorite coffee shop?
 Well, an espresso machine might be a great investment.

 What's the difference between an espresso, cappuccino, and latte?

-Espresso is a concentrated shot of coffee, extracted at high pressure from a compacted puck of extremely finely ground coffee.
+Espresso is a concentrated shot of coffee, extracted at high pressure from a compacted puck of extremely finely ground beans.
 It's either consumed on its own or used as a base for a cappuccino or latte, which adds heated and aerated milk to the espresso in different quantities.
 Cappuccino is a smaller espresso and milk beverage, usually around five ounces, with a thicker layer of foam.
 A latte is a larger espresso and milk beverage, usually around 12 ounces, with a thinner layer of milk foam.

 Why We're the Experts